PSRben/FusionMamba/README.md

 # Paper
 - For a detailed understanding of our method, please refer to the paper: [FusionMamba: Efficient Remote Sensing Image Fusion with State Space Model](https://arxiv.org/abs/2404.07932).
-- This paper has been published in the IEEE Transactions on Geoscience and Remote Sensing.
+- This paper has been published in the IEEE Transactions on Geoscience and Remote Sensing (TGRS).

 # Get Started
 ## Dataset